slowproj/slowdash/docs/ControlsScript.md

 ```

 ## Analysis Components
 SlowPy provides commonly used data objects such as histograms and graphs.
-These objects can be directly written to the database using the SlowPy Daabase Interface described above.
+These objects can be directly written to the database using the SlowPy Database Interface described above.

 ### Histogram
 ```python